NathanSepul/flutter_ci_appollo/README.md

     runs-on: [<personal_runner_label>]
     name: "Publication app"

-    # used only if push on 'production' branch
+    # to use only if push on 'production' branch
     if: github.ref == 'refs/heads/production'
     steps:
       - name: Connection